 In order to simplify the RDS encoder's control and fit it to current applications, the device incorporates one global UECP buffer for all groups inserted via MEC 24, 30, 40 and 42.
-This buffer is a FIFO type and its capacity is 4 groups.
-The UECP buffer is flushed into output stream as soon as possible, taking higher priority above any other group (excluding time groups 4A generated by the RDS encoder).
+This buffer is a FIFO type and its capacity is 16 groups.
+The capacity is moreover enhanced by synchronization with port 3 and 4 buffers, resulting in total capacity of up to 80 groups if the UECP commands come via one of these ports.